aniljainbgt/Online-Retail-Store/README.md

 First of all uesed conditional formatting to indentify blank/missing values.

-Found 1,33,358 rows with missing Customer Ids, 597 rows with missing or invalid description just with a "?"
+Found 1,35,079 rows with missing Customer Ids, 1453+47 rows with missing or invalid description just with a "?"
       Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"

+As per the instructions filtered and removed rows with Quantity<1 and UnitPrice<0, as these should not be included in the analysis